Footwear company controlled by Wayne Weaver says it was boosted by the decision to not furlough employees during pandemic shutdown.

 With the change in back-to-school buying, comparable-store kids’ shoe sales were down by a low single-digit percentage in the second quarter, Sifford said.

-He also said adult dress shoes dropped by a double-digit percentage, with more people working from home.
+He also said sales of adult dress shoes dropped by a double-digit percentage, with more people working from home.

 That was offset by a 30% jump in adult athletic footwear sales.